The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 We can now integrate over $s \geq 0$ to get

-As $x \to +\infty$ the last factor goes to $1$ and we get the claimed result. \end{proof}
+As $x \to +\infty$, the last factor goes to $1$ and we get the claimed result. \end{proof}

-The verification that $P^h_t$ has indeed the same Laplace transform is obtained by combining Lemma \ref{biasedtwoprocesses} and the Laplace transform of the variables $P_r$ and $V_r$ that are computed in Proposition 1.2 and 1.4 of \cite{CLGHull}.
-The computation is essentially the same as the proof of Lemma \ref{mass} and we omit it there. \end{proof}
+In remains to check that $P^h_t$ has indeed the same Laplace transform.
+This is obtained by combining Lemma \ref{biasedtwoprocesses} and the Laplace transforms of the variables $P_r$ and $V_r$ that are computed in Proposition 1.2 and 1.4 of \cite{CLGHull}.
+The computation is essentially the same as the proof of Lemma \ref{mass} and we omit it here.
+This completes the proof of Theorem \ref{identification}. \end{proof}